mjpost/sacrebleu/README.md

-# SacreBLEU
+# SacréBLEU

-SacreBLEU addresses a couple of problems with score comparisons in the machine translation resarch community:
+SacréBLEU is a standard BLEU implementation that:

+- Produces scores on *detokenized* output.
+- Exactly reproduces scores from `mteval-13a.pl`, the official WMT scoring script.
+- Automatically downloads WMT datasets, unpacks them, and puts them in plain text format.
+You just specify the test set name.
+- Includes a version string in its output that encapsulates all the parameters, helping with repeatability across papers.

+Its goal is to address the following problems in machine translation research:

+- BLEU scores computed against differently-tokenized references are not comparable.
-- Although there is a standard metric, BLEU, it is subject to many parameters (casing, tokenization, reference length), which are often not specified in papers.
+- BLEU is a standard metric, but it is subject to a handful of parameters (casing, tokenization, reference length) which can wildly affect the score and which are often not specified in papers.
-- BLEU scores are not comparable when the references are tokenized differently.
-- It is often not clear exactly what parameter settings a particular paper used, even if they list the script.
+- Even when specified, it can be hard to dig up the details
-- Although there are standard test sets (e.g., those from WMT), they are released in slightly different formats each year, are wrapped in XML, and are in general a slight bother to deal with.
+- WMT's test sets are released in slightly different formats each year, are wrapped in XML, and are in general a slight bother to deal with.

-To these problems, SacreBLEU provides these solutions:

-- BLEU scores are produced (as they should be) on *detokenized* output.
-- SacreBLEU provides its own tokenization that is the same as those used by mteval-13a.pl, the official WMT scoring script.
-- It includes a version string in its output that encapsulates all the parameters, helping with repeatability across papers.
-- It automatically downloads WMT datasets, unpacks them, and puts them in plain text format.

 # Quick start

+Get a list of the available test sets:

+    ./sbleu

 Download the source for one of the pre-defined test sets: